 And I was still not convinced that Voldemort had actually inducted him into the Death Eaters.
 Voldemort’s the type to know that he would get better performance out of an untested youngster by the application of the carrot as well as the stick.
 I think that assassinating Dumbledore and setting up a way for Death Eaters to invade the Castle may have been presented as the “test” of whether he was “worthy” of being accepted as a Death Eater.
 It was his initiation ordeal.
 He may not actually have been one of them yet.

 For that matter, it was glaringly obvious that Voldemort fully intended to send Lucius the message that his only son was a failure and that He and his followers had done the world a favor by removing him from it.
 That so-called back-up team was in fact a team of executioners who would have taken out Dumbledore, if it were to prove necessary, yes, but I think their main orders were to kill Malfoy and make it look as if he had failed in his mission.
-The whole mission was a double-cross.
+The whole mission was set up to be a double-cross.
 Only Snape’s Unbreakable Vow derailed it.
 Snape was sworn to protect Malfoy, and Voldemort wasn’t quite ready to dispense with Snape yet.

 As for the so-called evidence that Malfoy was already a DE: